 X. State Solo Regulations

-- This will be a solo & ensemble contest, with only Brass, String Woodwind, and Percussion Ensembles being accepted in 2019.
+- This will be a solo & ensemble contest.
 To qualify for participation, a student must:

 - Be eligible for and participate in their District Solo/Ensemble Festival